Girl dies after being hit by golf ball struck by her father in freak US accident: Reports

 Smith said Hill loved to spend time with her mother Talysa doing "big girl things" like dressing up, experimenting with makeup and helping take care of her two younger brothers.

-She also went golfing often with her father and that it was one of their favorite activities to do together, Smith said.
+She also went golfing often with her father and that it was one of their favourite activities to do together, Smith said.

 A GoFundMe page, set up to raise funds for Hill's medical and funeral expenses, said that she "has gone to live with her Heavenly Father and His angels".